R-29RMU / R-29RGU / RSM-54 Sineva / SS-N-23 SKIFF

-The RSM-54 Sineva (NATO designation SS-N-23 Skiff) is a third-generation liquid-propellant intercontinental ballistic missile that entered service with the Russian Navy in July 2007.
+The RSM-54 Sineva (Blue), which is also known as Scythian (NATO designation SS-N-23 Skiff) is a third-generation liquid-propellant intercontinental ballistic missile that entered service with the Russian Navy in July 2007.
 R-29RM Sineva has been designed by Makeyev Design Bureau (Miass, Chelyabinsk region) and is said to be one of the most promising projects of Russia's military industry.
 These RSM-54 missiles will be able to stand on alert status until 2030.

 The word Sineva evidently means "dark blue" in Russian.
 "Sineva" is the title of the un-official Russian Airborne troops [Blue Berets] anthem.
 Sineva is an abnormal blue coloration of sap and (rarely) sound wood caused by the activities of mold and the types of fungi that cause rot.